If you've heard of waterless cookware, then you've probably heard the following things:

 On the PL Line, their less expensive line, the bottom is disc-clad and the sides are 1.2mm thick tri-ply.
 All-Clad tri-ply is 2.6mm thick for comparison--the disc helps, but this is pretty thin cookware.

-If you want waterless cookware, this is good quality and you'll get good customer service--but you're probably going to pay too much for it.
+If you want waterless cookware, this is good quality and you'll get good customer service--but at these prices, you'd better.

 Belkraft is also made in Tennessee by the New Era cookware company.
 It's vacumatic, waterless cookware, 7-ply fully clad, and stackable.